Skip to main content

 ExactMatchEvaluator

 Checks if the output matches the expected result exactly.
-Useful for deterministic outputs where there's only one correct answer.
+Use it when there is one correct answer.

 Evaluator evaluator = ExactMatchEvaluator.builder()